 4. Tile characteristics

 - The sizes of the tiles becomes more extensive( the shrinkage expansion rate is about 4×10-6) and heavier.
-When the mortar hardens and shrinks, it is more likely to separate from the wall because adhesive has larger volume change (the shrinkage rate of the adhesive is more than twice as than tiles’), so the tile adhesive must have good flexibility.
+When the mortar hardens and shrinks, it is more likely to tile hollowing because adhesive has larger volume change (the shrinkage rate of the adhesive is more than twice as than tiles’).
+Therefore, the tile adhesive must have good flexibility.

 - The water absorption rate of the tiles is reduced, and the adsorption force between the tiles and the tile adhesive is weakened. tiles can be divided into porcelain tiles, stoneware tiles, fine stoneware tiles, and ceramic tiles according to different materials.
-Nowadays, porcelain tiles are more and more common, which have best quality, the lowest water absorption, and weakest adhesion to the base.
-Therefore, high-quality porcelain tiles must use professional tile adhesive.
+Nowadays, porcelain tiles are more and more common, It have best quality, the lowest water absorption, and weakest adhesion to the base.
+Therefore, high-quality porcelain tiles must use professional tile adhesive to avoid tile hollowing.

 - Porcelain tiles have high strength and more sensitive to temperature changes.
 As the temperature changes in different seasons, ceramic tiles and grouts shrink to different degrees, which will decreases bonding strength.
 The bonding structure between the ceramic tiles and the base layer is destroyed, resulting in the hollowing of the tiles.

-When buying tiles, we have to consider their water absorption and volume.
+- When buying tiles, we have to consider their water absorption and volume.
 If they are relatively sizeable full tiles with poor water absorption, it is recommended to use tile back glue and tile adhesive simultaneously.
-The primary raw material of tile back glue is a compound of high-quality polymer emulsion materials and inorganic silicate, mainly for tiles with non-water absorption and low water absorption, microcrystalline stone, marble, etc. When tiling, clean the tiles’ back, apply glue on the surface, and wait for it to set, and then we can tile it on the wall with tile adhesive.
-Because the glue can adapt to the thermal expansion and contraction of the tiles and other external factors, tiles, and the mortar can be firmly bonded together, effectively reducing or even avoiding the hollowing of the tiles.
+The primary raw material of tile back glue is a compound of high-quality polymer emulsion materials and inorganic silicate, mainly for tiles with non-water absorption and low water absorption, microcrystalline stone, marble, etc..

 5. Poor quality of tile adhesive